What to do if Your Cat is Not Eating

 • Lethargy

-• Jaundice (yellowing on the skin or around the eyes or mouth)
+• Jaundice (yellowing of the skin or around the eyes or mouth)

-Unfortunately, once these signs are clearly noticeable, the disease will likely have been present for quite some time.
-While treatable if caught early enough, the best thing to do is take notice immediately when your cat stops eating.
-If your cat stops eating for more than 24 hours, the safest course of action is to get to a vet.
+Unfortunately, by the time these signs are clearly noticeable, the disease may have been present for some time.
+While it is treatable if caught early, the best course of action is to notice immediately when your cat stops eating.
+If your cat stops eating for more than 24 hours, the safest course is to take them to the vet.

-In Ken’s case, by the time he took Berkley to the vet it was almost too late.
-She had to have a feeding tube inserted, but even with that drastic treatment, Ken was told that there was only a 25% chance that she would survive.
+In Ken’s case, by the time he took Berkley to the vet, it was almost too late.
+She had to have a feeding tube inserted, but even with that drastic treatment, Ken was told there was only a 25% chance she would survive.

-The low odds were due to the fact that the fatty liver disease had begun to cause liver failure.
-Because Berkley was on the verge of liver failure, there was a good chance the treatment would not work.
+The low odds were due to the fact that the fatty liver disease had caused liver failure.
+Because Berkley was on the verge of liver failure, there was a significant chance the treatment wouldn’t work.

 Hepatic lipidosis is the result of not eating.
-Once the disease takes hold it becomes the reason that the cat cannot eat.
-In Berkley’s case it is likely that trauma was the reason she stopped eating.
-There are some other common reasons a cat will stop being interested in food.
+Once the disease takes hold, it becomes the reason the cat cannot eat.
+In Berkley’s case, it was likely trauma that caused her to stop eating.
+However, there are other common reasons a cat might lose interest in food.

-A move to a new house, the addition of a pet or a baby to household or any number of medical conditions are some of the more common causes.
-Obviously, if the cause is a medical condition, a vet’s assistance will be required to alleviate the problem.
-Even if the cause is psychological, it is important to find a way to get the cat eating again as quickly as possible or it will quickly turn into the medical condition described above.
+A move to a new house, the addition of a new pet or baby to the household, or any number of medical conditions are some of the more common causes.
+If the cause is medical, a vet’s assistance will be required to resolve the problem.
+Even if the cause is psychological, it’s important to find a way to get the cat eating again as quickly as possible, or it can quickly turn into a medical issue like hepatic lipidosis.

 Berkley was hospitalized for two weeks.
-Once she came home, she had to be fed through a tube for several weeks before she began to again show interest in eating on her own.
-Had she been brought to the vet sooner, the treatment may have been less drastic and she could have been coaxed into eating by simpler measures.
+Once she came home, she had to be fed through a tube for several weeks before she began showing interest in eating on her own.
+Had she been brought to the vet sooner, the treatment may have been less drastic, and she could have been coaxed into eating through simpler measures.

-Getting advice from the vet is always going to be the best course of action for a cat that is not eating.
-It is always better to be safe than sorry, and at the very least your vet will be able to give you advice on how to best stimulate the cat’s appetite as well as providing follow-up care in the event that all of your efforts to get the cat to eat fail.
+Getting advice from a vet is always the best course of action when a cat isn’t eating.
+It’s always better to be safe than sorry, and at the very least, your vet can give you advice on how to stimulate your cat’s appetite.
+They can also provide follow-up care if your efforts to get your cat to eat fail.

 Don’t take any chances.
-Yes, there is advice on the internet about how to get your cat to eat, but by waiting to get to a vet, you are gambling with your pet’s life.
+While there’s advice online about how to get your cat to eat, waiting too long to visit the vet means you’re gambling with your pet’s life.

 Facebook